Aviah/one-click-django-docs/command_line_aliases_ref.md

     	site_up

- Load the site password-protected by Apache auth:
+ Load the site password-protected by Apache auth.
+The usernamae and password are saved on the server at `@vps-machine:/home/django/site_config/django_auth.py`:

      you@dev-machine$ fab site_auth_on